rahulgopinath/rahulgopinath.github.io/_posts/2016-10-05-effectiveness-of-code-coverage.markdown

 This is what we investigated in our latest research ([FSE 2016](/publications/#ahmed2016can)).

-What we did is to select 49 programs from Github, and selected a point in time as the *epoch*.
-Next, we looked at all commits from that epoch, and classified them as bugfixes or feature fix.
-Now, for a given line, we looked at the total number of bugfix commits after epoch until the first feature fix.
+What we did is to select 49 programs from GitHub, and selected a point in time as the *epoch*.
+Next, we looked at all commits from that epoch, and classified them as bug fixes or feature fix.
+Now, for a given line, we looked at the total number of bug-fix commits after epoch until the first feature fix.

-Next, we compared the difference in number of bugfixes between the covered lines at epoch and uncovered lines.
-We found that for statement coverage, a covered line has about 0.68 bugfix, while for a non-covered line, the number of bugfixes were about 1.2.
+Next, we compared the difference in number of bug fixes between the covered lines at epoch and uncovered lines.
+We found that for statement coverage, a covered line has about 0.68 bug-fix, while for a non-covered line, the number of bug fixes were about 1.2.
 That is, a non-covered line is about twice as likely to be buggy as that of a line covered by a test case.